Drew-lgtm/Applifting-Python-Developer-Task/ReadMe.txt

 Read me file for Flask RestApi project for Applifting.
 Code in the project is based on Jose Salivierra's course on Udemy:https://www.udemy.com/course/rest-api-flask-and-python/

 Description:
 Simple Flask RestApi project used to create, read, update and delete records in the database.
-I recommend Postman
+I recommend Postman.
+You will find the necessary modules in the reuirements.txt file.

 How to run project: